Plebware/Plebware.github.io/author/news/_posts/2026-08-11-plebware-field-report-publishing-machine.md

 <!-- PLEBVOX:END -->

 <!-- PLEBVOX:START -->
 ## 🔑 Meanwhile...
-The Potatoes Were Getting Wet
+The Potatoes Were Getting Wet.

 Of course, no field report from City Deep would be complete without at least one completely unexpected complication.